 Managing the Document Life-cycle

-Under current data protection legislation all organisations and companies are obliged to hold and implement an up to data retention policy.
+Under data protection legislation all organisations and companies are obliged to hold and implement an up to Records Management Policy and Records Retention Schedule.
 This effectively means the following:

 - That you have analysed the various levels of data (documents & media) within your organisation